eklavyadev/karljoke/README.md

 Inspired from https://github.com/15Dkatz/official_joke_api

-Since the authors are not accepting PRs' and also the server is unavailable, we have a new system in place as an alternative 🚀
+Since the creators are not accepting PRs' and also the server is unavailable, we have a new system in place as an alternative 🚀

 ## Public Endpoints